netDalek/franz_term_storage/README.md

 []
 ```

-Ets `Test` will be populated with all data in kafka topic "topic_name".
+Ets `Test` will be populated with all data in kafka topic `topic_name`.
 You can add data with
 ```
 sh-4.4$ bin/kafka-console-producer.sh --broker-list localhost:9092 --topic topic_name \
   --property "parse.key=true"  --property "key.separator=:"